Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Corpus Construction

 \subsection{Cleaning and Duplicate Removal}

 We identify the language of each subtitle line using the compressed fastText language identification model\footnote{\url{https://fasttext.cc/docs/en/language-identification.html}} \citep{joulin_etal_2016_fasttext,joulin_etal_2016_bag}.
 We discard files containing less than 95\% of the target language.
 From the remaining files, we remove both lines that do not contain any valid characters for the target language (e.g.\ Latin alphabet for English), and lines that are identified as a different language.
-Lastly, we discard any files consisting of less than three lines of text.
-The resulting numbers of files are listed as Cleaned in \autoref{tab:stats}.
+Lastly, we discard any files less than three lines long.
+The resulting numbers of files (i.e.\ files not discarded during cleaning out of the sample of size 120,000) are listed as Cleaned in \autoref{tab:stats}.

 We consider files duplicate if the cosine similarity between their 1-gram TF-IDF vectors is 0.95 or higher.
 We remove duplicate files heuristically to achieve a state without any duplicate pair.
 The final numbers of unique files and tokens in them are listed as Unique and Tokens in \autoref{tab:stats}.